klchambers/todo-list/README.md

 If the user exports their data but a path to their downloads folder cannot be found (i.e. it has been moved from the expected location or renamed, or the user is running the app via the Heroku deployment), an except block runs.

-When this except block runs due to error or exception, an error message is printed to the user explaining that a csv file cannot be saved to the downloads folder, and that their data has been saved to a new worksheet.
+When this except block runs due to an error or exception, an error message is printed to the user explaining that a csv file cannot be saved to the downloads folder and that their data has been saved to a new worksheet.

 A URL that links to the spreadsheet (view-only) is printed in the terminal for the user to follow.